mybuilder/kongfig/README.md

 A tool for [Kong](https://getkong.org/) to allow declarative configuration.

-Simply define your list of api's and consumers in json and then run kongfig to ensure that your Kong is configured correctly.
+Simply define your list of APIs and consumers in json and then run kongfig to ensure that your Kong is configured correctly.

 [![Build Status](https://travis-ci.org/mybuilder/kongfig.svg?branch=master)](https://travis-ci.org/mybuilder/kongfig)